LAMP-LUCAS/fotonSystem/docs/Pipelines.md

 # System Pipelines

-This document visualizes the core workflows and data pipelines of the LAMP system using flowcharts.
+This document visualizes the core workflows and data pipelines of the FOTON System using flowcharts.

 ## 1. Client & Service Synchronization